isabella232/sosp21-artifact/README.md

 Use "dq [command] --help" for more information about a command.
 ```

+**Mock digis.** `/mocks` contains example digis that cover some of the scenarios at S6.2 that can be run/tested *without* actual physical devices.

+**Device stubs.** `/stub` includes examples on interacting with physical devices and data frameworks, e.g., tuyapi, lifx, object recognition on video stream etc.

 > Note: the dq command line in this artifact relies on the /mocks/Makefile to function properly.
 When you try to run / build / compose / ... digis, make sure you run dq in the directory /mocks.